 I’m not going to say it was love at first sight with Lisa because I was just too nervous walking out of an airport TO GO HOME WITH SOMEONE I’D NEVER MET.
 (This trip violated every stranger danger rule I’ve ever learned.)
 But it was darn close to love at first sight.
+Maybe it was the female pheromones in play, I am not sure!
 She was so friendly and made me immediately feel at home.
 And I did.
-By the end of the three days I was truly sad to be leaving.
+By the end of the three days, I was truly sad to be leaving.

 They’ve redefined hospitality.
 And I can’t wait for them to come stay in Colorado so I can return some of the love.